Decision 963/QĐ-BCT

 Is Sunday still off-peak under Decision 963?

-Sunday has no peak hours under Decision 963 (the same treatment as the pre-963 framework).
-Sunday off-peak is 00:00–06:00; the rest of Sunday (06:00–24:00) is standard.
-Monday to Saturday peak runs 17:30–22:30.
+Sunday will continue to have no peak hours under Decision 963 (the same treatment as the pre-963 framework).
+Sunday off-peak will be 00:00–06:00; the rest of Sunday (06:00–24:00) will be standard.
+Monday to Saturday peak will run 17:30–22:30.

 When does Decision 963 take effect?